mmarkdown/mmark/README.md

     % ./mmark rfc/3514.md > x.xml
     % xml2rfc --v3 --text x.xml

-Making a draft in text form (v2 output)

-    % ./mmark -2 rfc/3514.md > x.xml
-    % xml2rfc --text x.xml

 Outputting HTML5 is done with the `-html` switch.
-Outputting RFC 7749 is done with `-2`.
-And outputting markdown is done with the `-markdown` switch (optionally you can use `-width` to set the text width).
+Outputting markdown is done with the `-markdown` switch (optionally you can use `-width` to set the text width).

 [1]: https://daringfireball.net/projects/markdown/ "Markdown"
 [2]: https://golang.org/ "Go Language"